 For more detail on the analytical skills you need to know, you can use our Beloved Brands and B2B Brands playbooks

 We have specific chapters on marketing analytics and marketing finance 101.
 We go into detail on how to analyze the marketplace your brand plays in.
 From there, we show you how to assess your consumers, the retail channels you sell through, the competitors, and the health of your brand.
-You can walk away with 60 of the best analytical questions to ask about your brand.
+You will walk away with 60 of the best analytical questions to ask about your brand.
 Bring the analysis together into the drivers, inhibitors, threats, and opportunities.

 In terms of marketing finance 101, you will learn all the financial formulas you need to know so you can figure out your compound annual growth rates, price increases, cost of goods (COGs), and return on investment (ROI).
 I will also show you how to assess your P&L statement quickly.